AccelByte/accelbyte-java-sdk/docs/getting_started.md

 Replace `{VERSION}` with a specific release version tag from [releases](https://github.com/AccelByte/accelbyte-java-sdk/releases) without the leading `v` character.

-It is recommended to use the matching Java Server SDK version for the given AccelByte Cloud version.
+It is recommended to use the matching Java Extend SDK version for the given AccelByte Gaming Services version.

 ```groovy
 // build.gradle